castorini/MP-CNN-Torch/README.md

 - change util/read_data.lua to handle your data.
 - create a new piece of training code following trainSIC.lua to read in your dataset.
 - change Conv.lua in Line 89-102 and 142-148 to handle your own task
-- more details can refer to issue https://github.com/hohoCode/textSimilarityConvNet/issues/6
+- more details can refer to issue https://github.com/castorini/MP-CNN-Torch/issues/6

 Then you should be able to run your training code.

 Trained Model
 -------------
 We also porvide a model which is already trained on STS dataset.
-So it is easier if you just want to use the model and do not want to re-train it.
+So it is easier if you just want to use the model and do not want to re-train the whole thing.

 The tarined model download link is [HERE](https://drive.google.com/file/d/0B-lu_eEMkpVxYVdPMldJX3JDVjg/view?usp=sharing).
 Model file size is 500MB.
 To use the trained model, then simply use codes below:
 ```
-include('Conv.lua')
 modelTrained = torch.load("download_local_location/modelSTS.trained.th", 'ascii')
 modelTrained.convModel:evaluate()
 modelTrained.softMaxC:evaluate()